freerange/site/soups/blog/hello-printer.markdown

 And so that's where we are now.

-## The software

-[Here's the code](http://github.com/freerange/printer); it's open source and you can do what you like with it.
-You can also [build your own printer](https://github.com/freerange/printer/wiki/Making-your-own-printer) - see below.
+## What it is ## {#skip-to-the-end}

+In a nutshell, it's a software system that makes it:

+* **easy to build your own small internet-connected printers**,
+* **very easy to produce customised content for them**, and
+* **very *very* easy to share that content** with other people who also have small internet-connected printers.

+You can run your own copies of the software if you wish; doing so will not isolate you from the "cloud" of software build by other people.
+As long as your backend server and your content service have publicly-accessible URLs, there's nothing (other than your explicit choice) preventing other people from making use of whatever content you develop.

 We are running [a backend server](http://printer.gofreerange.com), which our office printer is connected to.
+If you do make a printer ([see below](#getting-a-printer)), you're more than welcome to use it rather than running your own.

 ![Simple messages send using a distributed architecure](/images/printer/21-simple-messages.jpg)

+### The software

+[Here's the code](http://github.com/freerange/printer); it's open source and you can do what you like with it.

-I've written some extremely trivial (both in scope and implementation) content services for [sending messages](http://printer-mail.herokuapp.com) ([source code](http://github.com/freerange/printer-mail)) and [sending drawings](http://printer-paint.herokuapp.com) ([source code](http://github.com/freerange/printer-paint)).
+I've written some extremely trivial (both in scope and implementation) content services for [sending messages](http://printer-mail.herokuapp.com) ([source code](http://github.com/freerange/printer-mail), see picture above) and [sending drawings](http://printer-paint.herokuapp.com) ([source code](http://github.com/freerange/printer-paint), see picture below).

 If you take a quick look at their source, and the [Printer API](https://github.com/freerange/printer/wiki/API), then it should be quite clear how you can add your own printer (see below) to those services, or run your own copies of them.

 I've also written a very simple example of an automated content publisher, which "delivers" [a weather forecast](http://printer-weather.herokuapp.com) to a printer at a fixed time.